PennyHow/PyTrx/README.md

 These packages may not necessarily be installed with distributions of Python (e.g. PythonXY, Anaconda), so you may have to download them from the given links.
 It is important to download the package versions specified as we cannot guarantee that all others are compatible with PyTrx. <br>

 PyTrx also needs other packages, which are commonly included with distributions of Python.
 Compatibility with all versions of these packages are highly likely: <b>datetime</b>, <b>glob</b>, <b>imghdr</b>, <b>math</b>, <b>Matplotlib</b>, <b>NumPy</b>, <b>operator</b>, <b>os</b>, <b>PyLab</b>, <b>SciPy</b>, <b>struct</b>, and <b>sys</b> <br>

+We plan on releasing full documentation and instructions on setting up PyTrx and processing simple datasets in due course. <br>